Graduate Federal Financial Aid Satisfactory Academic Progress Requirements

 Measurement Requirement

-Cumulative GPA after attempting/completing at least 9 cumulative credits (including transfer credit.
-Note that transfer credit does not calculate into the GPA) 3.0 or greater
+Cumulative GPA after attempting/completing at least 9 cumulative credits 3.0 or greater

-Progress toward degree (total completed credits divided by total attempted credits) 67% or greater.
-No rounding.
+Pace (progress toward degree) is calculated by dividing total # of completed credits by total # of attempted credits 67% or greater.
+No rounding

-You must be able to earn your degree before you exceed the maximum attempted credits.
+Must be able to earn degree before exceeding maximum attempted credits

 Credit hours that you have completed at another institution that are accepted at RIT will be counted as both attempted and completed credits.
-This does positively affect the calculation of your progress toward degree (Pace).
+This does positively affect the calculation of your Pace (progress toward degree).
 However, the grades for transfer credits are not factored into the calculation of your cumulative GPA at RIT.

 “I” grades are equivalent to “F” grades for SAP cumulative GPA calculations.
 The GPA calculations as reported by the Office of the Registrar at the conclusion of every semester/term will always be made with an “I” grade equaling a failing grade of 0.00.
 The GPA calculations on your academic transcript however are not calculated with “I” grades being equivalent to “F” grades and the “I” grades have no impact on the GPA calculations.
 Because of this, your cumulative GPAs on your academic transcript will always be higher than what is indicated on the SAP reports from the Registrar’s Office.